top of page

 Leading Beyond Your Own Default

-One of the key ideas from this episode is that leaders don’t need to change who they are — but they do need to expand how they lead.
+One of the key ideas from this episode is that leaders don’t need to change who they are—but they do need to expand how they lead.
 When leaders recognise that people are wired differently, they can adapt communication, pace, and expectations in ways that help everyone contribute more fully.

 This kind of leadership isn’t about personality theory for its own sake.
 It’s about reducing unnecessary friction, building trust, and creating environments where people can do their best work.
+It's about stewardship.

 A More Thoughtful Way to Lead People

-If you lead a team — in ministry, business, or your community — understanding how people are wired can significantly improve how you lead day to day.
+If you lead a team—in ministry, business, or your community—understanding how people are wired can significantly improve how you lead day to day.
 It helps leaders respond with more clarity, patience, and wisdom, especially when things feel tense or stuck.

 🎧 Listen to the full episode to explore how understanding personality can strengthen your leadership and help your team work better together.